sgoudham/MyWaifuWrapper/README.md

 # Configuration

-## Creating The MyWaifuClient

-There are 2 ways to create the [MyWaifuClient](https://github.com/sgoudham/MyWaifuWrapper/blob/main/src/main/java/me/goudham/MyWaifuClient.java)
+There are 2 ways to create and configure the [MyWaifuClient](https://github.com/sgoudham/MyWaifuWrapper/blob/main/src/main/java/me/goudham/MyWaifuClient.java)
 + `createDefault(apiKey)`
 + `build()`

-### createDefault()
+## createDefault()

 `createDefault(apiKey)` will provide a default implementation and return a MyWaifuClient ready to be used.
 Only the `apiKey` is required to instantiate MyWaifuClient.